-- Engineering and design of the Reinforced Earth structure
+- Layout and internal stability design of the Reinforced Earth structure.

-- Precast concrete facing panels
+- Precast concrete facing panels.

-- Horizontal and vertical joint material and adhesive
+- Horizontal and vertical joint material, with adhesive.

-- Reinforcing strips
+- Reinforcing strips.

-- · Bearing pads and shims
+- Bearing pads and shims.

-- Structural bolts, washer and nuts
+- Structural bolts, nuts, and washers.

-- One set of panel lifting devices
+- One set of panel lifting devices.

-- Delivery of The Reinforced Earth Company furnished materials to the site (F.O.B.) with two hours of time allowed for unloading
+- Delivery of Reinforced Earth Companyfurnished materials to the site (F.O.B.), with two hours of time allowed for unloading.

-- Initial on-site technical assistance
+- Initial on-site technical assistance.

-Reinforcing strips, bolt sets, filter fabric, adhesive, Bearing pads, and other special items provided by The Reinforced Earth Company are bundled and packed to minimize damage in unloading and handling.
+Reinforcing strips, bolt sets, geotextile, adhesive, bearing pads, and other special items provided by The Reinforced Earth Company are bundled and packed to minimize damage in unloading and handling.